Henry C. Mollett

 Henry Charles Mollett (March 29, 1938 – December 5, 2024) was an American politician.
 A member of the Republican Party, he served in the Iowa House of Representatives from 1971 to 1973.

 Life and career

 Mollett was born in Kansas City, Kansas, the son of David Mollett and Mary Sutton.
-He served in the armed forces during the Korean War, which after his discharge, he attended the University of Nebraska Omaha and Riders College.
-He was a businessman.
+He attended the University of Nebraska Omaha and Riders College.
+He worked as a businessman.

 Mollett served in the Iowa House of Representatives from 1971 to 1973.

 Death

 Mollett died on December 5, 2024, in Council Bluffs, Iowa, at the age of 86.